Beaupré Lake

-Beaupré Lake is a lake Canadian province of Saskatchewan.
+Beaupré Lake is a lake in the Canadian province of Saskatchewan.
 It is located in Saskatchewan's Northern Administration District in the Boreal Shield Ecozone of Canada.
 Access to the lake is from Highway 924.

 Description

 Beaupré Lake is situated in boreal forest surrounded by glacier-carved hills and muskeg.
 Several small creeks feed into the lake with the primary inflow being the Mirasty River, which originates at Mirasty Lake.
 Beaupré Creek, located at Christie Bay at the lake's western end, is the outflow.
 Beaupré Creek flows west from Beaupré Lake and into Sled Lake.
 Sled Lake is connected to Doré Lake via the Doré River.
 Beaupré Lake is in the Beaver River drainage basin.